olajutemot/Learn-JS-algorithms/6. Functional Programming/README.md

 The functions that take a function as an argument, or return a function as a return value, are called higher order functions.

 When functions are passed in to or returned from another function, then those functions which were passed in or returned can be called a lambda.
+---EXAMPLE 2 (in regex.js file )

+------Understand the Hazards of Using Imperative Code------